MCUdude/MiniCore/README.md

 | **PWM pins** | 6/9<b>*</b> | 6         | 6        | 6        | 3       |

 <b>*</b> ATmega328PB has 9 PWM pins

-## Why add Arduino support for these microcontrollers?
-* They are all Arduino UNO compatible (drop-in replacement)
-* They're extremely popular and used in many Arduino project out there
-* They're cheap (some can be bought for less than a dollar on AliExpress and Ebay)
-* They come in DIP, TQFP and QFN packages
-* You can now choose the suited microcontroller for your project.
-No need to go for overkill!

 ## Supported clock frequencies